I’ve had some worries weighing on me lately. Life stuff. Parenting stuff, marriage stuff, just.hard.stuff.

 Maybe this sounds familiar to you.
 If you’re a mom in the 21st century, it might be a more common feeling than you’d like to admit.

 As I’ve shared before, I truly believe there’s no such thing as a perfect balance.
 It really is a matter of learning to balance a little better, day by day.

 For me, it’s also a matter of keeping my perspective on the good things in my life – and the God who works all things for my good – so that I can accept this off-balance reality and still choose to walk in joy.

-And though I sing the praises of showing ourselves grace as parents, sometimes I forget this key ingredient.
+And though I sing the praises of showing ourselves grace as parents, sometimes I forget this key ingredient to NOT being overwhelmed.

 I am human.
 I can know all the right things to do, I can know what the Bible says about worry and how to handle it (Phillipians 4:6-7) – but I need a constant reminder of it.